apatel762/cloud-gaming-pc/README.md

 - `ec2_user`
 - `give_sudo_to_ec2_user`

 Create a `terraform.tfvars` file to override these, or any of the other variables, if you want to.
+See `terraform.tfvars.example` for an example of what this would look like.

 ## Troubleshooting